-The oral presentation is a compulsory element which is graded as either a pass or fail.
-It does not contribute towards your Module mark but must be passed in order to pass the module overall.
+The oral presentation is a compulsory element which is graded as 5% of your module grade.
 You will be asked to present a short 10 minute Powerpoint talk, (plus 5 minutes for questions) summarising your project work.
 It is recommended that you consult with your supervisor about the general content of your presentation.
-As you will all be receiving feedback on your presentation skills during the weekly seminars, supervisors are asked not to rehearse your oral presentation with you.
+As you will all be receiving feedback on your presentation skills during the weekly seminars, supervisors are asked not to rehearse your oral presentation with you or look at your Powerpoint slides.
 You will be assessed primarily on your presentation and communication skills.
 The presentations will be timetabled together in sessions for each topic strand.